saurabh3240/spoj/README.md

-Do NOT COPY BLINDLTY thank you !!!
+Do NOT COPY BLINDLY thank you !!!